 Want a compact, modern, and inexpensive apartment in one of the hottest neighbourhoods in Tokyo?
 Look no further than this cool private double room.
-It is an entire flat, not part of somebody’s home, and there’s even a very small kitchen if you want to prepare simple dishes.
+It is an entire rental unit, not part of somebody’s home, and there’s even a very small kitchen if you want to prepare simple dishes.

 If you’re looking for an even cheaper Airbnb in Tokyo, you’re unlikely to get an entire flat for that.
-However, if you’re happy with a private room then here’s another one close to Shinjuku station that provides great value and super fast free wifi.
+However, if you’re happy with a private room then here’s another within walking distance of Shinjuku train station that provides great value and super fast free wifi.

 The essentials are included too – so don’t think you have to head out and get towels, toilet paper, or soap!
 The room can comfortably fit 4 futon beds, so if you share this with three friends, you’ll be able to drive the price right down.
 It may not be flashy, but you don’t get much better value for money than this!

 Digital nomads may love working in cafes, but in a city as expensive as Tokyo, that’s not always possible.
-Happily, this is one of the best Airbnbs in Tokyo for working, as it’s got fast wifi and a space to work.
+Luckily, this is one of the best Airbnbs in Tokyo for work, as it’s got fast free wifi and a space to work.
 There’s even a microwave so you can eat here late into the night!

 Also, it’s in one of the coolest neighbourhoods in town.
 Akihabara is Tokyo’s technology hub.
 So, in the unlikely event of wifi cutting out in the flat, you won’t have far to go to find somewhere to work!

 Sometimes, after a long period of travelling in hostels and hotels, you need a break and your own space.
 We’ve found this cool and traditional style room so you can get some peace, quiet, and relaxation for a couple of nights.
 This is one of the more affordable rooms in Tokyo so it shouldn’t impact too much on your budget!
 It’s also in one of the best districts for nightlife, eating out, and attractions – Shinjuku.
 So, if you do want some company you don’t have far to go to find it and you’ve got easy access to public transport too.